brainbarett/yerin/README.md

 A Real Estate CMS where agencies can manage their property listings.
-It is a work-in-progress and not production ready.
+It currently in its early stages; not production ready.

 Current progress can be seen at https://trello.com/b/W0JvYAlr/yerin